Cody Rhodes: Team Rhodes Scholars (2012–2013)

 Rhodes then aligned himself with Damien Sandow, attacking Tag Team Champions Team Hell No (Daniel Bryan and Kane) on the September 24 Raw.
-The team, now known as "Rhodes Scholars", won a Tag Team Championship tournament to become the number one contenders to the Tag Team Championship, but they were defeated by the champions twice.
-Rhodes suffered a concussion and a strained shoulder, resulting in him being removed from his traditional five-on-five tag team match at Survivor Series.
+The team, now known as "Rhodes Scholars", won a Tag Team Championship tournament to become the number one contenders to the Tag Team Championship, but after defeating Team Hell No (Daniel Bryan and Kane) by disqualification at Hell in a Cell on October 28, they were defeated by Team Hell No on the November 14 episode of Main Event.
+Rhodes suffered a concussion and a strained shoulder in the latter match, resulting in him being removed from his traditional five-on-five tag team match at Survivor Series on November 18.

-After he returned from injury, sporting a mustache, and he and Sandow worked as tag team, facing the champions Team Hell No twice: one at Main Event and another at the Royal Rumble.
-They also joined by The Bella Twins as they began feuding with Tons of Funk (Brodus Clay and Tensai) and The Funkadactyls (Cameron and Naomi).
+After he returned from injury, sporting a mustache, he and Sandow worked as a tag team, facing the champions Team Hell No twice: one on the December 19 episode of Main Event and another at the Royal Rumble on January 27, 2013.
+They would also be joined by The Bella Twins, as they began feuding with Tons of Funk (Brodus Clay and Tensai) and The Funkadactyls (Cameron and Naomi).
 The two teams were originally booked to face each other in an eight-person mixed tag team match on April 7 at WrestleMania 29, but their match was cut due to time constraints.
 The match instead took place the following night on Raw, where Tons of Funk and The Funkadactyls emerged victorious.

 On July 14 at Money in the Bank pay-per-view, Rhodes competed in the World Heavyweight Championship Money in the Bank ladder match, which was won by Damien Sandow after Sandow turned on Rhodes and threw him off of the ladder just as Rhodes was about to win the match.
 The following night on Raw, Rhodes attacked Sandow and dissolved Team Rhodes Scholars, turning face for the first time since 2008.
-They feuded over the briefcase, which Rhodes threw it into the Gulf of Mexico.
+They feuded over the briefcase, which Rhodes threw into the Gulf of Mexico.
 On August 18 at SummerSlam, now no longer sporting a mustache, Rhodes defeated Sandow in a singles match, and did so again the following night on Raw.